OceanBioME/OceanBioME.jl/README.md

 }
 ```

-To cite a specific version of the package please also cite its [Zenode archive](https://doi.org/10.5281/zenodo.10038575).
+To cite a specific version of the package please also cite its [Zenodo archive](https://doi.org/10.5281/zenodo.10038575).